Stanley George Green

 There, standing waiting for me was as pitiable a sight as one can imagine.
 Here was my Dad, his clothes badly worn, his body a mere skeleton and having great difficulty holding his shaven head erect … he smiled and held out his hand, which I took eagerly, yet trying not to grasp his bony fingers too tightly for fear I might hurt him.

-Stanley Green survived the war thanks to being transferred to Laufen civilian internment camp.
-He and Leslie were able to return to Jersey together in 1945.
+Stanley Green survived the war thanks to being transferred to Laufen civilian internment camp, effected by Leslie and the Laufen camp senior, Ambrose Sherwill.
+Stanley and Leslie were able to return to Jersey together in 1945.
 In their absence, the family had had to sell most of their possessions to survive financially.
+History has not recorded what happened when Stanley met up with Torpy and Combes once again.

 Sources